Consider setting up regular payments to help manage your rates.

 We recognise that sometimes situations may arise in your life that affects your ability to pay for services.
 The Financial Hardship Guidelines are in place to help in these situations.

 You may wish to obtain advice from a community financial counsellor, and you can do so from anywhere in Australia by calling 1800 007 007 (Monday to Friday, 9.30am – 4.30pm).
 This number will automatically switch through to the service in the State or Territory closest to you, or you can visit the National Debt Helpline www.ndh.org.au

 Authority to Charge Rates to a Tenant

-If you are a property owner and you would like your rate notice to be sent directly to your tenant, please complete the Authority to Charge Rates to Tenant Form and return to council or complete our online form.
+If you are a property owner and you would like your rate notice to be sent directly to your tenant, please complete the Authority to Charge Rates to Tenant Form.
 Please note that only one rate notice will be issued and this notice will be sent to the ratepayer nominated on the assessment.
 Sending a rate notice to a tenant does not remove a property owners legal responsibility for payment of rates.

 For more information about your rates please contact us on phone 03 5434 6000.